OSI Model

 • Security Considerations: Security is paramount in OT.
 The OSI model helps identify where security measures can be integrated within the chosen protocols.
 Consider protocols that offer built-in encryption or authentication mechanisms (if applicable) at the Presentation or Transport Layers.

-Benefits of Using the OSI Model:
+Benefits of Using OSI Model:

 By leveraging the OSI model for protocol selection, you can achieve several benefits in OT networks: